Festival Survival Guide: POTS and Dysautonomia Edition

 6. Hydrate with Electrolytes—Not Just Water

-Drinking only plain water can actually worsen symptoms by diluting your sodium levels.
+Drinking too much plain water can actually worsen symptoms by diluting your sodium levels.
 This is especially dangerous for people with POTS who need a higher salt intake.

-Use Oral Rehydration Salts (ORS) that combine sodium, potassium, and glucose in the right ratio for fast absorption.
-NormaLyte’s PURE ORS formula is ideal—it’s free from dyes, artificial sweeteners, and unnecessary additives.
+Using Oral Rehydration Salts (ORS) that combine sodium, potassium, and glucose in a WHO-recommended ratio for fast absorption may benefit festival-goers.
+NormaLyte’s PURE ORS formula is free from dyes, unnecessary additives, and artificial sweeteners, which some users appreciate.
 Plus, it's perfect for on-the-go.

 Final Thoughts: Yes, You Can Enjoy Festivals with POTS